Microchip-MPLAB-Harmony/core_apps_sam_e70_s70_v70_v71/apps/fs/nvm_sdmmc_fat_multi_disk/readme.md

 ### Setting up [SAM E70 Xplained Ultra Evaluation Kit](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/DM320113)

 - To run this application, following additional hardware is required
-  - SD-Card formatted to fat file system and containing a non-empty file named "FILE.txt"
+  - SD-Card formatted to fat file system

 - Connect the Debug USB port on the board to the computer using a micro USB cable

 ### Setting up [SAM V71 Xplained Ultra Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/atsamv71-xult)

 - To run this application, following additional hardware is required
-  - SD-Card formatted to fat file system and containing a non-empty file named "FILE.txt"
+  - SD-Card formatted to fat file system

 - Connect the Debug USB port on the board to the computer using a micro USB cable